webscraperio/web-scraper-documentation/docs/Web Scraper Cloud.md

 ## Inspect scraping jobs

-When troubleshooting a scraping job, a list of empty and failed pages with screenshots(only for `Full` driver) can be found by navigating to scraping job `Inspect` page from the scraping job `Action` dropdown menu.
+When troubleshooting a scraping job, a list of empty and failed pages with screenshots (only for `Full` driver) can be found by navigating to scraping job `Inspect` page from the scraping job `Action` dropdown menu.

 ### Scraped data graph

 In scraping job `Inspect` page a scraped data graph is available while the scraping job is running and which will remain there for the following
 7 days after the scraping job has finished.
-It can be used to monitor the activity of the scraping job and to estimate the time necessary to complete the scraping job.
+It can be used to monitor the activity of the scraping job and to estimate the time necessary until the full completion.
 The graph shows these values in 5-minute intervals:
-* Scheduled pages.
+* Scheduled pages;
-* Executed pages.
+* Executed pages;
-* Records scraped.
+* Records scraped;
-* Empty pages.
+* Empty pages;
-* Failed pages
+* Failed pages.

 ## Limits